 Physical activity offers physical health benefits for healthy people, those at risk for developing chronic health problems, and those who already have chronic health problems.
 Adding exercise to your daily routine leads to improved heart health, lung health, muscle health, bone health, and better overall health.

 Being physically active is a great way to help improve your health and work towards wellness.
 Another great way to stay healthy is through regular meetings with your primary care physician.
-A fun fact: several of our family medicine doctors are biking enthusiasts, including Dr. Jason Vickery and Dr. Joshua Rankin.
-Talk to a doctor at FirstCare Family Doctors and schedule a wellness exam today!
+A fun fact: several of our family medicine doctors are biking enthusiasts, including Dr. Joshua Rankin.
+Talk to a doctor at MANA Family Medicine and schedule a wellness exam today!